AltSysrq/crymap/book/src/imap.md

 ## Limits

+The maximum IMAP command line length is 65536 bytes, including the line ending.
+For `APPEND` commands, the message literals are not included in this, and each line fragment between a message literal is treated as a separate line.

 The maximum message size for `APPEND` is hard-wired to 64MB.

 Any operation that involves parsing message content will not process more than